 Marking Time: Art in the Age of Mass Incarceration investigates the impact of the carceral state on American life through the lens of art and visual culture.
-The multi-platform project grows out of a decade of research by Dr. Nicole R. Fleetwood, curator and professor of American Studies and Art History at Rutgers University.
+The multi-platform project grows out of a decade of research by Dr. Nicole R. Fleetwood, curator and James Weldon Johnson Professor of Media, Culture, and Communication in the Steinhardt School at New York University.
 Marking Time encompasses a highly praised book featuring close to 70 artists, a major survey exhibition at MoMA PS1, and ongoing public programs and collaborations highlighting artists working to end mass incarceration and issues impacting imprisoned people, their loved ones and communities.

 Marking Time grows out of groundbreaking research on contemporary culture, art, and the carceral state including interviews with currently and formerly incarcerated artists.
 Each initiative of this ongoing project foregrounds the creativity, activism, coalition building, and visions of freedom of directly impacted people.
 Working with meager supplies and in the harshest conditions, imprisoned artists find ways to resist the brutality and isolation that prisons engender.
 Their bold works reveal new possibilities in American art and help to foster a society beyond imprisonment.